herrethan/primoris-gatsby/content/page/admissions-faq/index.md

 ### Is there an application deadline?

-Primoris Academy has rolling admissions so there is no deadline to submit an application.
+Primoris Academy has rolling admissions (for K-3rd) so there is no deadline to submit an application.

-### What grades or age range does Primoris offer?

-Primoris Academy serves students in K- 12th grade.

 ### What is your tuition?